tvsnarayana/tech-interview-handbook/algorithms/array.md

 ******
 ```

+## Asana

+- Given an array and an index, find the product of the elements of the array except the element at that index.
+- Given a set of rectangles represented by a height and an interval along the y-axis, determine the size of its union.

 ## Dropbox

 - Given 2 separate arrays, write a method to find the values that exist in both arrays and return them.